Red Swiss Chard

 Red Swiss chard, botanical name Beta vulgaris subsp. cicla var.
 Flavescens, is the common name given to several Red Swiss chard varieties such as Magenta Sunset, Rhubarb and Vulcan.
 Betalain pigments are found in the stalks and leaves.
 These pigments are responsible for the plants vivid red colorings.
 They are also a vital utility for the plant's survival, attracting bees and insects for pollination while also providing natural UV protection.
 The plant also carries traces of geosmin, which is a volatile molecule displaying a wet-earth and woody aroma.
 That aroma can be assimilated on the palate, as volatile molecules set off the mouth's taste receptors.

 Most people do not associate Swiss chard varieties with Switzerland, regardless of the given name.
 As Red Swiss chard is native to the Mediterranean region, many recipes and applications are of Mediterranean influence.
 Red Swiss chard can be served raw or cooked.
-It can be sautéed, blanched, stewed, baked, and even grilled.
+It can be sauteed, blanched, stewed, baked, even grilled.
 It can be added to salads, pastas, pizza, bruschetta, gratins and soups.
 The chard stalks are edible and add texture and flavor to the dishes they’re cooked into.
 Complimentary ingredient pairings include citrus, tomatoes, garlic, chickpeas, white beans, aged and melting cheeses, cream, mushrooms, bacon, fennel and herbs such as basil, tarragon and chervil.

 As its genus, Beta vulgaris, suggests, chard is, in fact, a beet that has been chosen for leaf production at the expense of root formation.
-All chard varieties are descendants of the sea beet (B. maritima), a wild seashore plant found growing along the Mediterranean and Atlantic coasts of Europe and North Africa.
+All chard varieties are descendents of the sea beet (B. maritima), a wild seashore plant found growing along the Mediterranean and Atlantic coasts of Europe and North Africa.
 Red Swiss chard varieties were already being cultivated as a leaf vegetable in Greece circa 400 B.C.
 Through mutation, varieties have been developed with widened leaf stalks, milder flavor, soil adaptability and disease resistance.
 Most Red Swiss chard varieties tolerate a wide range of soils and weather conditions with ease.